2011 Norway attacks: Breivik Geofarm

 On 18 May 2009, Breivik created a sole proprietorship called Breivik Geofarm, a company established under the fictitious purpose of cultivating vegetables, melons, roots and tubers.
 The real purpose was to gain access to chemicals and materials, especially fertiliser that could be used for the production of explosives without arousing suspicion.

-The place of business was given as Åmot in Hedmark.
+The place of business was given as Åmot Municipality in Hedmark.
 On 4 May 2011, Breivik purchased 6 tonnes of fertiliser through Geofarm at Felleskjøpet, 3 tonnes of ammonium nitrate and 3 tonnes of calcium ammonium nitrate.
 According to neighbours, all the fertiliser was stored in his barn.
 After conducting a reconstruction of the bomb with equivalent amount of fertiliser on the farm in Åmot, police and bomb experts concluded that the bomb had been 950 kg, about the same size as the one used in the 2002 Bali bombings.
 Afterwards there was significant debate in Norway about how an amateur could acquire such substantial amounts of fertiliser and manufacture and place such a lethal weapon in the middle of Regjeringskvartalet all by himself.
 The conclusion by Felleskjøpet was that there is no legislation to keep agricultural businesses from buying as much fertiliser as they like, and that there was nothing suspicious about Breivik's purchase.
 This was confirmed by the director of the Norwegian Police Security Service, Janne Kristiansen, who stated "not even the Stasi could have prevented this attack".

 The company listed at least two Swedish employees on the social networking site Facebook, but it is uncertain whether these people existed.

 In April 2011, he reported moving from Oslo to Vålstua farm in the municipality of Åmot, about 9 km south of the community centre Rena, on the east side of Glomma.
 His agricultural company was run from the farm, and gave him access to ingredients for explosives.

 His 950 kg car bomb exploded in central Oslo on 22 July 2011, where it killed eight people.
 He had between 1000 and 1500 kg of additional material that was left on the farm and could be used for construction of a second bomb.